JezgroAnalytics/jezgro_analytics_case_study/README.md

 # Jezgro Analytics

-A high-performance, Serbia-localized customer intelligence and operations platform for coffee shop management.
+A high-performance customer intelligence and operations platform for coffee shop management, built for adaptation to local markets.

 Jezgro Analytics is a working system that combines sales, customer behavior, recipes, prices, inventory, expenses, weather, and calendar context into one interactive analytical environment.